Your details have been received

 Our agents will get back to you soon with holiday options.

-A common asked is how long should we spend in Thailand?
+A common question asked is how long should we spend in Thailand, Southeast Asia?
 When planning a trip to Thailand, two weeks is an ideal timeframe because it will allow you to spend a few days in different locations and really take in the sights in the various regions of the country without feeling too rushed.
-There are all sorts of activities to do in Thailand and some are specific to the location so it’s important to decide what you want to see in Thailand and what you want to do.
+There are a lot of places to visit andn all sorts of activities to do in Thailand and some are specific to the location so it’s important to decide what you want to visit in Thailand and what you want to do.

-It is possible to squeeze things your Thailand itinerary into just 10 days, however, two weeks allows for that extra breathing space, more relaxed transfers and the option to extend your time in particular places where you would like to stay longer.
+It is possible to squeeze things into your Thailand itinerary into just 10 days, however, 2 weeks in Thailand allows for that extra breathing space, more relaxed transfers, and the option to extend your time in particular places where you would like to stay longer.

-A typical two-week itinerary which is especially good for first-time visitors to Thailand begins in Bangkok with a minimum of two days to get around to the major attractions, then a day trip Ayutthaya in central Thailand, then heading to Chiang Mai and Chiang Rai in the north followed by some the southern islands in the Andaman Sea of Phuket, Koh Phi Phi and Koh Lanta.
+A typical Thailand itinerary-2 weeks which is especially good for first-time of a Thailand trip begins in an early morning flight from Bangkok Suvarnabhumi Airport with a minimum of two days to get around to the major places to visit, check out one of the many rooftop bars, then a day trip to Ayutthaya in central Thailand, then heading to Chiang Mai and Chiang Rai in the north followed by some the southern islands in the Andaman Sea of Phuket, Koh Phi Phi and Koh Lanta.
 Or going to the Gulf of Thailand and exploring the islands in that region.

 Two weeks is an ideal timeframe to spend a few days in different locations and really take in the sights in the various regions of the country without feeling too rushed.